Q. How do I grow and propagate bougainvillea?

 Bougainvillea can grow to 6 feet in one season.
 At least a third of the season's growth should be cut away in early spring.
 At that time, over-long shoots should be spur-pruned (cut back to leave just 2-3 growth buds on each shoot).
 Usually bougainvillea loses leaves for a short period in winter.

 Bougainvillea (paper flower) are vigorous subtropical woody plants armed with spines.
-Though normally climbers outdoors in warm climates, they can be trained to keep bushy indoors.
+Though normally bushy climbers outdoors in warm climates, can be trained to keep them bushy indoors.
 Some introduced dwarf-growing varieties remain bushy without special attention.

 The plant has decorative papery bracts surrounding small cream-colored flowers produced in spring and summer.
-A tropical plant, it grows best in sunrooms or conservatories.
+As a tropical plant, it grows best in sunrooms or conservatories.

 - Courtesy of NYBG Plant Information Service